MindzGroupTechnologies/react-native-remote-svg/Readme.md

 - [ ] defaultSource
 - [ ] onPartialLoad
 - [ ] onProgress

+Additional Features

+- [x] option to force cache the response

 The goal is to have full feature parity with react-native's Image and then add this component directly into react-native itself.